-(c) Structure and organisation of the credit risk management and control function
+(c) Structure and organisation of the credit risk management and control function The Bank's Board of Directors has ultimate responsibility for the credit

 The Bank's Board of Directors has ultimate responsibility for the credit risk framework and policies of the Bank.
 However, the Bank's credit risk management oversight function is handled by the Group's Risk Management function with assistance from the Bank's Risk Management Committee.
 Everyone participating in the approval of a credit exposure is responsible for managing the credit risk, from the analyst to the highest credit authority approving such a credit.